 To be fair, John can’t be blamed for his sub-.500 records.
 The White Sox in these years were not a good team, winning 68 games in ’69, a mere 56 in ’70 before a respectable 79 in ’71.

-John was 27 years old at the start of the ’71 campaign and his season started horribly; he was 3-7 with a 5.02 ERA in his first 14 outings.
-Although John finished strong (10-9 with a 3.04 ERA in his final 24 starts) the organization decide to part ways with their tall left-hander, trading him in December to the Los Angeles Dodgers in exchange for Dick Allen.
-The team needed a big bat and John had been supplanted as the team’s top starter by knuckleballer Wilbur Wood, who won 22 games with a 1.91 ERA.
+John was 27 years old at the start of the ’71 campaign, and his season started horribly; he was 3-7 with a 5.02 ERA in his first 14 outings.
+Although John finished strong (10-9 with a 3.04 ERA in his final 24 starts), the organization decided to part ways with their tall left-hander, trading him in December to the Los Angeles Dodgers in exchange for Dick Allen (also on next month’s Classic Baseball Hall of Fame ballot).
+The team needed a big bat, and John had been supplanted as the team’s top starter by knuckleballer Wilbur Wood, who won 22 games with a 1.91 ERA.

 At the end of John’s tenure in Chicago, he had a career mark of 84-91 with a 3.00 ERA (a solid 115 ERA+).
 Although his 2.95 ERA with the Chicox was quite good (4th best in the A.L. from ’65-’71 for pitchers with at least 1,000 IP), his win-loss record for those years (82-80) did not get sportswriters to start writing the words “future Hall of Famer Tommy John.”